MAUREEN E. SMITH

-Piano • Voice • Guitar Lessons with Maureen Smith
+Piano • Voice • Guitar • Woodwinds & Brass

 It is my pleasure to welcome you to my teaching page.
-I’ve enjoyed teaching music privately for over 35 years.
-I teach from my home music studio located in Barrie, Ontario, fully equipped with a Yamaha Grand piano, keyboards, and recording studio with Cubase and Protools computer software.
+Beginning at an early age, I’ve enjoyed teaching music privately for over 40 years.
+Originally from Toronto , I now teach online from my home music studio located in Barrie, Ontario, fully equipped with a Yamaha Grand piano, keyboards, music recording studio, in addition to recording live videos with the most recent updates in technology.
+Additionally I was an Itinerant Instrumental Music Teacher, Band Conductor and Vocal Music Teacher in the school system , directed and produced many music concerts throughout my teaching career.

 I offer high quality instruction to both beginner and senior students,